 Ms. McGraw who had a target bonus of 40% of her annual salary through 2007, but may, based on performance, exceed such amount.
 Under the employment agreements, as amended, with each Named Executive Officer, non-renewal of an executive's employment agreement by Allscripts will be deemed to be a termination without Cause.
 If we terminate Messrs.
 Tullman, Davis or Shapiro without Cause (including a non-renewal of an executive's employment agreement by Allscripts) or if any of them terminates his employment for Constructive Discharge (as each of those terms is defined in the employment agreements) he will be entitled to severance in an amount equal to two years' base salary.
-Should Mr. Bulkley be terminated without Cause (including a non-renewal of his employment agreement by Allscripts) or if Mr. Bulkley terminates his employment for Constructive Discharge (as each of those terms is defined in the employment agreements), he is entitled to one month of severance for each month of employment, up to a maximum of 12 months, paid monthly.
-If we terminate Ms. McGraw without Cause (including a non-renewal of her employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates without Cause (including a non-renewal of her employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she termination date, the unpaid performance bonus, if any, for the calendar year preceding the termination date and any performance bonus for the calendar year in which the termination date occurs (as determined and
+Should Mr. Bulkley be terminated without Cause (including a non-renewal of his employment agreements) he is entitled to one month of severance for each month of employment, up to a maximum of 12 months, paid monthly.
+If we terminate Ms. McGraw without Cause (including a non-renewal of her employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreements), he will be entitled to severance in an amount equal to one month of severance for each month of employment, up to a maximum of 12 months, paid monthly.
+If we terminate Ms. McGraw without Cause (including a non-renewal of her employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates he employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates her employment for Constructive Discharge (as each of those terms is defined in the employment agreement by Allscripts) or if she terminates her employment end to a maximum of 12 months, paid to a maximum of

 Under the employment agreements, as amended, following a Change of Control (as defined in the employment agreements), each of the NEOs may terminate his or her employment for Constructive Discharge or in the case of Ms. McGraw, if she is not offered a comparable job within 50 miles of her then current location.
-Under those circumstances, each NEO is entitled to a severance payment equal to two times his then in effect base salary and his target performance bonus, with the exception of Ms. McGraw who is entitled to a lump sum severance payment equal to one time her then in effect base salary and has no provision in her employment agreement for a bonus payment following a Change of Control.
+Under those circumstances, each of Messrs.
+Tullman, Davis and Shapiro is entitled to a severance payment equal to two times his then in effect base salary and his target performance bonus.
+Ms. McGraw is entitled to a lump sum severance payment equal to one time her then in effect base salary and has no provision in her employment agreement for a bonus payment following a Change of Control.
+Mr. Bulkley is entitled to the same compensation and benefits as he would receive under a termination for Constructive Discharge without a Change of Control.
 Additionally, a Change of Control triggers the acceleration of the vesting of all stock option or other stock awards granted to the NEOs.
 The term "Change of Control" includes changes in control of Allscripts Healthcare Solutions, Inc. or its principal subsidiary, Allscripts, LLC.
-In the event that any payment by us to the NEOs would be subject to the excise tax imposed by Section 4999 of the Internal Revenue Code, we have agreed to pay such executive an amount, net of taxes, equal to such excise tax amount.
+In the event that any payment by us to the NEOs would be subject to the excise tax imposed by Section 4999 of the Internal Revenue Code, we have agreed to pay such executive an amount, net of taxes, equal to such excise tax amount